ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Process Noise and Measurement Noise
 There are 2 kinds of noise which are considered when creating the UKF.
 They are process noise and measurement noise.

-Measurement noises are easy to find because they can be found on the manual of the lidar and radar.
+Measurement noises are easy to find because they can be found in the manual of the lidar and radar.
 In this project, lidar has the following measurement noises:

 | Measurement        | Noise           |